Witch at Court

 Witch at Court (Korean: 마녀의 법정) is a 2017 South Korean television series starring Jung Ryeo-won and Yoon Hyun-min.
-It aired from October 9 to November 28, 2017 on KBS2's Mondays and Tuesdays at 22:00 (KST) time slot.
+An investigative law that tells the story of a snobbery prosecutor being appointed as a special prosecutor in charge of sex crimes.
+It aired on KBS2 from October 9 to November 28, 2017, every Monday and Tuesday at 22:00 (KST).

 Synopsis

-A materialistic female prosecutor who does not hesitate to use personal attacks, fabricate evidence, and incite perjury in order to win her case is assigned to special task force for sex crimes.
+This series is centered around a materialistic female prosecutor who does not hesitate to use personal attacks, fabricate evidence, and incite perjury in order to win her case is assigned to special task force for sex crimes.
 A newbie prosecutor also joins the task force, and together they solve crimes with a grudging chemistry.